 Some back to school pre k books may not be the best choices for reading aloud at the beginning of the year because they may not be the right fit for the ages and attention spans of your students at that time.

 My back to school book list here consists of just a few suggestions, I’m sure there are many others that could be included.
-And don’t forget to check out our Back To School Theme Lesson Plans For Preschoolers!
+And don’t forget to check out our Back to School Bundle to make going back to school a breeze!

 No David series by David Shannon